Reporting and measurement

 There are different ways a system can support services to demonstrate impact, illustrated by the three case studies below.

-Example: In North East London, they have a template for use across EMIS, SystemOne, Joy and Elemental.
+- Example: In North East London, they have a template for use across EMIS, SystemOne, Joy and Elemental.
 This includes ONS-4 as an outcome measure and local areas are able to collect additional outcome data as necessary.
 Hear how SPLWs use this in practice and see what it looks like in the video here.
 See a mock example of the template fields here.
+A detailed case study can be found here.

-Example: In North West London, the VCSE sector alliance are developing an outcome framework, this will enable voluntary sector organisations that receive referrals from social prescribing services to understand how to demonstrate their impact.
+- Example: In North West London, the VCSE sector alliance are developing an outcome framework, this will enable voluntary sector organisations that receive referrals from social prescribing services to understand how to demonstrate their impact.
 It may support reducing duplication of collecting data for different commissioners and support investment in local voluntary sector organisations from the health sector.
+A detailed case study can be found here.

 The below table outlines some common outcome measurements.
 Many outcome measures may be locally defined rather than be a nationally created and verified tool.
 There are benefits to both.